History BA (Hons)

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.

 If you are studying History as a single honours degree, in your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 If you are studying History as a combined honours degree, in your first year there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.
 You are expected to spend an average of 40 hours per week devoted to your studies, including taught hours and independent study.

 Presentations and additional materials are uploaded to Moodle, the University’s online learning management system, on a weekly basis.

 Assessments are varied and consist of formal exams focusing on lecture topics, and a range of written coursework assignments.
-You will be given clear, generic and additional assessment criteria at the start of the degree and at appropriate points throughout your studies.
+You will be given clear assessment criteria at the start of the degree and at appropriate points throughout your studies.
 In your final year, you will complete a special study or dissertation.

 Please note topics marked with a * are studied by single honours students only.